 If you are arrested for a first-time offense, and the drug is not meth or an amphetamine, the charges can be reduced to a Class 1 misdemeanor.

-If you have been charged with a dangerous drug crime, contact Suzuki Law Offices, L.L.C. for a free initial consultation.
-A Phoenix criminal defense attorney from our firm can help you understand your rights and legal options.
+If you have been charged with a dangerous drug crime, contact Suzuki Law Offices for a free initial consultation.
+A Phoenix drug crime attorney from our firm can help you understand your rights and legal options.
 When you work with our firm, you can trust that we will aggressively attack the state's case against you.
 Procrastination can lead to the state building a solid case against you, but a strong defense can increase your chances of a favorable outcome.

 If you are convicted of possessing meth for sale, possessing equipment to manufacture meth, manufacturing meth, or transporting meth, you will be sentenced to a minimum of 5 years in state prison – with the maximum sentence being 15 years.
 If you were previously convicted of a similar drug crime, you could face a maximum of 20 years in prison.

 State prosecutors do not take meth crimes lightly.
 The possession of methamphetamine for sale is a Class 2 felony and carries a mandatory prison term of 5 to 15 years, regardless of the amount in your possession.
 Allegations of possession of dangerous drugs for sale are serious, which is why you need a qualified criminal defense attorney on your side.
 If you were accused, contact our Phoenix drug crime lawyers at Suzuki Law Offices for the top-tier legal defense you need.